Mario Paint: Contemporaneous

 The Mario Paint and Mouse package sold more than 1 million units by March 1993.
-Mario Paint is one of the best selling Super NES games at 2.3 million copies.
+Mario Paint is one of the best-selling SNES games at over 2.3 million copies sold worldwide.

 Mario Paint's possible age appeal and amount of features were discussed in reviews.
 While Nintendo Power and GamePro suggested that it had enough features and interactive elements to fascinate a person of any age with "even a remote interest" in artistic ventures, other reviews, even from critics who enjoyed the program, suggested the program's limitations made its novelty wear thin to those past its young target demographic and made its high price tag unjustifiable.
-Total!'s Steve 'Misery argued that the limitations were inexcusable for a title on a console that can have 250 colors on a screen at a time, stereo audio, and have a ton of graphics change in a instant.
-Additionally, he was annoyed that the program "goes completely overboard in one area, and then misses others out completely," such as the lack of a zoom feature despite there being eight flashy ways to erase a painting.
+Total!'s Steve Misery argued that the limitations were inexcusable for a title on a console that can have 250 colors on a screen at a time, stereo audio, and instantly changing graphics.
+Additionally, he noted the program "goes completely overboard in one area, and then misses others out completely", such as the lack of a zoom feature despite there being multiple flashy ways to erase a painting.

 Criticisms of the program brought up in reviews include long save times, "impossible" fine detailing, and the fact that only one collage can be saved at a time.

 Mario Paint was honored by the Parents' Choice Award, a non-profit organization recognizing children's educational entertainment.
 The game also received a platinum award at the 1994 Oppenheim Toy Portfolio Awards.
-Nintendo Power rated Mario Paint the fourth best SNES game of 1992.
+Nintendo Power rated Mario Paint the fifth best SNES game of 1992.